satyamsinghpatel476/Image-Identification/README.md

 ---

 ## 📌 Project Overview
-This project presents a Convolutional Neural Network (CNN) implementation for image classification on the CIFAR-10 dataset using TensorFlow/Keras.
+This project implements a Convolutional Neural Network (CNN) using TensorFlow/Keras to classify CIFAR-10 images, achieving 71.06% test accuracy, with detailed analysis of model behavior and limitations.

 The goal is to analyze model performance, training behavior, and classification limitations through practical experimentation and evaluation.